Reviews You Can Rely On

 Ease of Use

 Though it may take a few bouts of practice, the Tundra can be quickly opened with one hand when your other hand is full of things to stuff inside.
 It's also a simple, easy shape to facilitate loading and unloading.
 The lid stays open when you need it, yet closes easily with just the suggestion of a push.
 And unlike every other cooler we tested, it stays open without actually overextending the angle of the hinge - an important feature when your cooler is backed up against the railing on the patio or the side of the boat.
 It, like many others we tested, has two sets of handles: one set is hidden as indents under the lid, while the other set is an easily grabbed rope with moveable grips in the middle.
-This dual handle set makes it easy for one or two people to carry the Tundra, without adding extra bulk to the overall shape of the cooler, as seen in the awkwardly shaped OtterBox.
+This dual handle set makes it easy for one or two people to carry the Tundra, without adding extra bulk to the overall shape of the cooler.

 Often replicated, we greatly enjoy the usability of these simple rubber T-grips.

-Credit: Maggie Brandenburg
+Credit: Maggie Nichols

 We also purchased the Yeti bear locks along with our cooler to give those a spin.
 These locks are made by Master Lock to specifications laid out by Yeti (this makes them a very specific shape that's compatible with the Tundra cooler).
 The locks are a bit heavy, of course, but work quite seamlessly.
 Once locked in place, they don't move, making it a bit challenging to fit the key in from the bottom without looking.